finos/morphir/developers-guide/files/Working-With-Results-in-Elm.md

 <br>

 ###2.
 [Mapping Results (map)](#) <br>
-When a computation returns a Result, it is common ot use the map function to further process the Result. if the result is Ok (which means that it is successful), then the function is applied  and a value is return.
+When a computation returns a Result, it is common to use the map function to further process the Result.
+If the result is Ok (which means that it is successful), then the function is applied  and a value is returned.
 If however, the result fails, then the error is propagated.
 An example is given below taken from the [String.elm](#) file

 **Example 1**
 This example is taken from the String module <br>